peurKe/auto_ZONA_translator/README.md

 # Prerequisites

-- Your 'Z.O.N.A' game must be up to date.
+- Your 'Z.O.N.A' or 'CONVRGENCE' game must be up to date.
 - Your PC must have an Internet connection for Google Translator or Deepl API requests.
 - You must have a valid API auth key if you use Deepl API requests with the "-t 'deepl'" and "-ta 'xxx'" parameters.